stepzen-dev/transferred-stepzen-schemas/github/README.md

 ### Overview

+This schema will get user details and repositories from GitHub.
+It requires a [GitHub personal access token](https://github.com/settings/tokens), which is necessary for access to the GitHub API.
 For a full tutorial on importing schemas into your StepZen project, the main [Readme](https://github.com/steprz/stepzen-schemas) of this repository provides step-by-step instructions to do so.

 ## Preparing your Github Configuration